percona/everest-doc/docs/use/db_provision.md

     - MySQL: On the **Proxies** panel, select the **Number of proxies** and **Resource size per proxy**.

+        !!! info
             Proxies are used primarily to ensure high availability, load balancing, and database failover management.
 They act as intermediaries, ensuring client requests are directed to the appropriate database instances.

         ![!image](../images/resources_proxies_page.png)